copremesis/api_braintree/api.md

   but demonstrate this using your script ... ruby  sale.rb void.rb

-  two distinct visual queues should occur with your usename ...
+  two distinct visual queues should occur with your user name ...
   I could play with this: <https://oauth.io/> and see if that does something cool like post to a timeline or tweet actions performed on your braintree account